tom-clik/clikpage/_guide/layouts.md

 # Layouts

-Layouts control what content is applied to a page.
-Content is not _data_, which comes from a site definition.
-Content defines the position and styling of items such as menus, titles, and photo grids.
+Layouts control what "content" is applied to a page. _Content_ is not _data_, which comes from a site definition. _Content_ defines the position and styling of items such as menus, titles, and photo grids.

 All information on a page is defined as a content section, whether that's just a simple text item, or a menu with sub menus.